Okaja/AutomateLoadBalancer/README.md

 ## Introduction
 In this project we would automate the setup and maintenance of a load balancer by writing a shell script that when we run, all the task would be done for us automatically.

+In this project, 3 EC2 instances would be provisioned.
+One would act as a load balancer and would have the Nginx software. and the other two would have the apache software installed in them using the automation shellscript.

 Automation helps speed up the deployment of services and reduces the chance of making errors in our day to day activity.

-## Deploying and configuring the Webservers
+## Deploying and configuring the Webservers (Apache Webserver)

 ## STEPS

 -  STEP 1: Provision an EC2 instance running ubuntu 20.04.

 - STEP 2: Open port 8000 to allow traffic from anywhere using the security group.
-A

 - STEP 3: Connect to the webserver via the terminal using SSH client